marcduiker/marcduiker.github.io/_posts/2022-11-02-one-year-at-ably.md

 What I've learned over the last year is that content creation is just a small part of the bigger picture when working in DevRel.
 Content distribution is just as important.
 If I write a great blog post but hardly anyone will read it, then writing it has been a waste of my time.
 I'm spending more time these days on the distribution part, to make sure the content gets the proper exposure across various channels.
 It's not a part I particularly like, but it needs to be done, and I do appreciate the new insights it gives me.

 Reflecting on the content, the engagement, and analyzing the performance (visits, session duration, sign-ups etc) is even more important.
 If a content piece is not resulting in (enough) sign-ups, then we investigate why, change the content, or use a different approach for future pieces.
 We're measuring several aspects for a couple of months now and it still feels like we're at the beginning of understanding the numbers.
 It's certainly an area that interests me, and where I want to improve the predictability of my work.
 Being in DevRel means that you're constantly learning, measuring, and tweaking.
 And that's what I love about it.

+## Anything that could be improved?

+Always! 😅 I noticed that I spent less time on my open source projects than before I joined Ably.
+It's probably because I now create content for a living, I don't always feel like doing that in my spare time as well.
+I still have plenty of plans to continue working on these projects though, it just needs a bit more planning and prioritization.

+One of the areas I really want to expand on is collaborations with other people.
+These could be collaborations with other DevRel folks, or individual developers who share a common interest around serverless, real-time communication, pixelart, or something completely out of the box!
+If you think we should combine forces to work on a fun project together, please [reach out](https://twitter.com/marcduiker)!